 TEST: E. coli O157 typing Synonym: Isolate for E. coli O157 serotyping (referral isolate); and other than O157 serotypes.
 Laboratory/Phone: Microbiology-Enterics, 443-681-4570 Turnaround Time: 4 - 10 days [from specimen receipt in the Laboratory] Specimen Required: Pure isolate of E. coli Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Sorbitol negative E. coli from culture.
 Specimen Volume (Minimum): N/A Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Store and ship at room temperature, ship as quickly as possible.
-Continued Next Page>

-Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results

-and to avoid misleading information that might lead to misdiagnosis and inappropriate

-therapy.
-A request for a new specimen will provide appropriate materials and clinically

-relevant information to support good patient care.

-Unlabeled or improperly labeled specimen

-Non-sterile or leaking container

-Inappropriate specimen transport conditions

-Illegible, or no submitter information on the request form

-Mismatched form and specimen

-Broken specimen/sample container

-The wrong specimen for test request

-Inappropriate outfit for requested test

-Illegible or no patient information on the specimen

-Expired transport media

-Availability: Monday through Friday

-Results and Interpretation: E. coli O157 identified and H7 antigens identified.

-Reference Range: No E. coli O157 detected

-Additional Information: Isolates submitted for E. coli O157 typing will be sub-cultured upon arrival and tested for

-shiga toxins, O157 antigen and biochemically identified as well as tested for H7 if needed.

-Purpose of Test: Detect the presence of E. coli O157

-Method: Culture and serotyping

-Interfering Substances: N/A

-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory

-1770 Ashland Avenue, Baltimore, Maryland 21205

-Comment: N/A

-•
+Transport Conditions: Store and transport isolate at room/ambient temperature (2-30°C).
+If specimen sent in Gram negative broth MUST be transported at (2-8°C) on cold packs.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: E. coli O157 identified and H7 antigens identified.
+Reference Range: No E. coli O157 detected Additional Information: Isolates submitted for E. coli O157 typing will be sub-cultured upon arrival and tested for shiga toxins, O157 antigen and biochemically identified as well as tested for H7 if needed.
+Purpose of Test: Detect the presence of E. coli O157 Method: Culture and serotyping Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A

-TEST: Eastern Equine Encephalitis Virus Serology (Arbovirus Endemic Panel) Synonym: Arthropod-borne virus: EEEV (Eastern Equine Encephalitis Virus) Refer to instructions for Arbovirus Endemic Panel .
-Laboratory/Phone: Virology: 443-681-3936/3931 Results and Interpretation: Negative: No detectable IgM antibody, The result does not rule out Eastern Equine virus infection.
+TEST: Eastern Equine Encephalitis Virus Serology (Arbovirus Endemic Panel) Synonym: Arthropod-borne virus: EEEV (Eastern Equine Encephalitis Virus) Refer to instructions for Arbovirus Endemic Panel.
+Laboratory/Phone: Virology: 443-681-3931/3936 Results and Interpretation: Megative : No detectable IgM antibody, The result does not rule out Eastern Equine virus infection.
 Positive: Presence of detectable IgM antibody, presumptive infection with EEE virus.
 Confirmatory testing by PRNT (plaque reduction neutralization test) is required.